FeisEater/RatGame/README.md

 Once all of the pieces of cheese has been eaten, player proceeds to the next level.
 Consequtive levels increase the amount of balls by one.

 Project was written in Java.
+Documentation included in repository.